Master of Education in School Counseling

 • A minimum of five undergraduate social science courses.

 • The GRE or MAT is required for admissions to the school counseling program.
-The GRE/MAT is waived for applicants who have completed an advanced degree such as a master’s or doctorate with graded course work.
 In addition, school counseling students (who are MA residents) must take the literacy portion of the Massachusetts Test of Educator Licensure (MTEL).

 • International students must submit scores for the TOEFL or IELTS.